The Five Problems of Irreversibility: Second Problem: The Definition of Equilibrium and Entropy

 I will get back to the justification of coarse-graining in \cref{three}.
 What is interesting here is that Ridderbos and Redhead defend a certain characterization of equilibrium as \ZT{fine-grained equilibrium}.
-They contrast their position with that of \citetbjps[p.
-253]{Sklar1995}, who argues that the first part of the spin-echo experiment constitutes \ZT{normal} thermodynamic behaviour. \citetbjps[pp. 1254-1257]{RidderbosR1998}, on the other hand, argue that thermodynamic behaviour would be an approach to \ZT{true} equilibrium, including the loss of correlations.
+They contrast their position with that of \citet[p.
+253]{Sklar1995}, who claims that the first part of the spin-echo experiment constitutes \ZT{normal} thermodynamic behaviour. \citet[pp. 1254-1257]{RidderbosR1998}, on the other hand, argue that thermodynamic behaviour would be an approach to \ZT{true} equilibrium, including the loss of correlations.
 On this perspective, an isolated gas that spreads out in a container would not exhibit an approach to equilibrium, since its distribution would not turn into the uniform equilibrium distribution.
 This, they conclude, requires external interventions.

 But we do not necessarily need to use this definition of equilibrium.
-Maybe, we are perfectly happy with the weaker characterization of \ZT{equilibrium} as a state in which the values of certain macroscopic quantities are approximately constant \citepbjps[p.
+Maybe, we are perfectly happy with the weaker characterization of \ZT{equilibrium} as a state in which the values of certain macroscopic quantities are approximately constant \cite[p.
 547]{Callender2001}.
 For example, we macroscopically observe that hot coffee cools down.
 When we, starting from a microscopic theory, derive a prediction for how the average temperature of the coffee evolves in time, we get, after some approximations, just that: The temperature of the coffee will approach room temperature.
 These two definitions thus lead to very different meanings of Q4 (\ZT{Why do systems approach equilibrium?}).
-If we use fine-grained equilibrium as a definition, combined with the very strict reading proposed by Ridderbos and Redhead, then the explanation for why gas expands in an isolated container, or why an isolated cup of coffee cools down, would not be a part of Q4.
+If we use fine-grained equilibrium as a definition, combined with the very strict reading proposed by Ridderbos and Redhead, then the explanation for why gas expands in an isolated container, or why an isolated cup of coffee cools down, would not be a part of an answer to Q4.
 Using a definition based on constant macroscopic quantities, on the other hand, we would seek for an explanation of precisely this behaviour.

-We have, up to now, identified two general types of definitions.
-One characterizes \ZT{equilibrium} as the state with maximal (statistical) entropy, the other one by properties the system has on the thermodynamic level.
-Both definitions, however, require some additional clarification: